Jan 30 – April 25

 - *Physical activities are scheduled in the evenings.

-This year’s Spring 2020 Group Collective Project is a Fiberglass War Canoe.
-Students will work with our our full time staff in the fiberglass shop to learn the basics of boat building and working with fiberglass.
-Students will plan and solidify a build process, as well as execute their plan to successfully complete the boat in their month-long time allotment.
-While working with mentors, students will be able to work as a group to make decisions about design and production to make a boat of their own vision.
-This project will involve all of the core skills learned in the intro block and will be an amazing addition to the fleet of Calleva war canoes!
+This year’s Spring 2020 Group Collective Project is a Tiny Home: Plumbing, Electric & Interior.
+Students will work with our our full time staff in the wood shop to finish up the Tiny Home that was started by the GAP students in the Fall semester.
+While working with mentors, students will be able to work as a group to make decisions about design and production to finish up the tiny home with their own vision.
+This project will involve all of the core skills learned in the intro block and will be an amazing addition to the Calleva farm!

 Block 3: Independent Project Study ~ 3 weeks.

 Each student will create a personal project focused in one of our core activities.
 Each student will be assigned an expert mentor to assist, teach, and guide them as they complete their project.
-Students leave their Calleva GAP experience with a take-home: something they have designed and built that is useful for in their life.
-This is truly a passion project and our goal is for students to leave with something that they worked long and hard on.
+Students can leave their Calleva GAP experience with a take-home OR leave a lasting mark on their Calleva farm in a way that they choose.
+This is truly a passion project and our goal is for students to leave feeling powerful about what they worked long and hard on.

 Students are invited to lead the entire process and will receive ongoing encouragement and feedback to help them self-solve and self-teach based on the difficulties involved in their chosen project.